DizzyThermal/sm64coopdx-only-up-64/README.md

 ## Known Issues

+* Star warp is broken to end room
 * Texture bugs on some of the models
 * Warps can rotate camera for non-free camera
 * Android users cannot hear the background music (Android Port needs BassAudio compiled and linked)